The Eraser: Music and lyrics

 Yorke wrote "Harrowdown Hill" about David Kelly, a whistleblower who died after telling a reporter that the British government had falsely identified weapons of mass destruction in Iraq.
 Kelly's body was found in the Harrowdown Hill woods near Yorke's former school in Oxfordshire.
 According to The Globe and Mail, the song resembles a love song with a sense of "menace" and "grim political showdown".
 Yorke was uncomfortable about the subject matter and conscious of Kelly's grieving family, but felt that "not to write it would perhaps have been worse".
-In an interview with The Observer, he said it was the angriest song he had ever written.
+He described it as the angriest song he had ever written.

 Artwork

 The Eraser cover art was created by Stanley Donwood, who also creates Radiohead's artwork.
 The cover, a linocut titled London Views, depicts a figure standing before London destroyed by flood in imitation of King Canute failing to command the ocean.
-It was inspired by the 2004 Boscastle flood and an article by environmentalist Jonathan Porritt comparing the British government's attitude to climate change to the Canute legend.
+It was inspired by the 2004 Boscastle flood, and an article by the environmentalist Jonathan Porritt comparing the British government's attitude to climate change to the Canute legend.

 Donwood said: "There was something about this immense torrent washing everything away and the futile figure holding back the wave (or failing to) that worked with the record, especially as we had both seen the flood, just when Thom was starting on the music."
-He also felt The Eraser was a "very English record", and that the London imagery fit this.
-The album is packaged as a large foldout containing the CD; Donwood and Yorke wanted to avoid using plastic.
+He also felt The Eraser was a "very English record", which fit the London imagery.
+The album is packaged as a large foldout containing the CD, as Donwood and Yorke wanted to avoid using plastic.